 Sasol Solar Challenge

 Each race day is called a Stage.
-Teams have to start the race day in one city and end in another; along the route, the teams can choose to add extra loops and so extra kilometers to their total.
-There is one catch: they have to make it to the finish line of that day before 5 PM, otherwise they lose points.
-It does bring some advantages: as all teams have to make it to the same city by the end of the day, the organization can set up showers and toilets - way better camping conditions than we're used to!
+Teams have to start the race day in one city and end in another; along the route, the teams can choose to add extra kilometers by driving loops.
+There is one catch: the teams have to make it to the finish line of that day before 5 PM, otherwise they lose points.

 With so many new challenges, this race puts a lot of pressure on our strategists' shoulders.
-We will participate in the Sasol Solar Challenge for the very first time in February of 2021 (postponed from September 2020) - and we're aiming for another first place title!
-You can follow our journey to South Africa on our social media channels: Facebook, Instagram, LinkedIn & Twitter.
+We will participate in the Sasol Solar Challenge for the very first time in September 2022 - and we're aiming for another first place title!